Roasted Duck

 How to make Roasted Duck

-Before roasting, it’s important to prepare the duck properly to get the best flavor and texture.
-I started by marinating the whole duck for 20 hours in a simple but flavorful mix of salt, soy sauce, mustard, honey, black pepper, paprika, fresh lemon juice, and garlic.
-This long marinating time allows the meat to absorb all the rich, savory, and slightly sweet flavors.
-It also helps keep the duck juicy during cooking, while adding a delicious depth of taste to every bite.
+Before roasting, it’s important to prepare the duck properly for the best flavor and texture.
+Start by marinating the whole duck for about 20 hours in a mixture of salt, soy sauce, mustard, honey, black pepper, paprika, lemon juice, and garlic.
+This allows the meat to fully absorb the rich, savory, and slightly sweet flavors while staying juicy during cooking.

 Step 1: Make the Marinade